isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/national-environment-agency-chemical-control-and-management-department-basel-convention.md

 You may access the [Harmoniszed System (HS) or Competent Authorities (CA) Product Code Search Engine](https://www.tradenet.gov.sg/tradenet/portlets/search/searchHSCA/searchInitHSCA.do) to determine if the HS Codes are controlled by CCMD (Basel Convention).
 Alternatively, you may download the list of HS/CA Product Code to identify the HS Codes and Product Codes for hazardous waste, certain non-hazardous waste, recyclables and used items under the purview of NEA-CCMD.
 CCMD (Basel Convention) is known as NEA(MTV) in TradeNet.

-## Export, Import and Transit of Hazardous Wastes
+## Export, Import and Transit of Hazardous Wastes, Certain Non-hazardous Wastes, Recyclables and Used Items

-**1.**  **For Hazardous Wastes Classified under the Basel Convention**
+**1.**  **For hazardous wastes classified under the Basel Convention**

-- Declarant must declare the following in the export, import or transit permit application:
+- Declarant must declare the following in the export, import or transhipment TradeNet permit application:

-    -  Basel Export, Import or Transit Permit No. under the 'Licence Details' column
+    -  Basel export, import or transit Permit No. in the ‘CA Licence Number’ field.
+The Basel permit must be obtained from NEA(CCMD) prior to the shipment and submission of the TradeNet permit application
-    -  Item description and item quantity under ‘Item Details’ column
+    -  Item description and item quantity  in the ‘HS Quantity’, ‘HS Quantity Unit’, ‘CA/SC Product Quantity’ and ‘CA/SC Product Quantity Unit’ fields
-    - The corresponding Product Codes to the correct Harmonised System (HS) Codes
+    - The corresponding Product Code to the appropriate HS Code in the ‘CA/SC Product Code’ and ‘HS Code’ fields respectively
+    - Container Number and Container Seal Number in the ‘Container Number’ and ‘Shipper Seal Number’ fields respectively

-- Declarant would have to upload the following documents in TradeNet during the permit application:
+- Declarant is required to upload the following documents to the TradeNet permit application:

-     -  Invoice
+     -  Invoice/packing list
-     -  Bill of Lading (BL) / Air waybill (AWB)
+     -  Bill of Lading (BL) / Air Waybill (AWB)
      -  Copy of Basel export, import or transit permit
      -  Any other supporting documents relevant to the export, import or transit shipments

-    **Note:** <br>
-    1. Export, Import and transit of Hazardous Wastes requires a valid Basel Export, Import or Transit Permit issued by NEA-CCMD respectively. <br>
-    2. Prior approval via the TradeNet shall be obtained for the export, import and transit of all Hazardous Wastes.

 **2.**  **For Non-Hazardous Wastes (e.g. copper scrap) controlled under CCMD**